Repeatedly, when we transmit one of our major stories, we have to explain to you Terrans the meaning of apparng.

 This may be goodbye, thought Nyav, prompted by a quick side-glimpse of his own little dwelling, which became visible to him during one protracted moment among the shifting views on his way to the city boundary.
 Dempelath had assigned him the most humble of nooks, as befitted a backgrounder: a home staked out in the curve of a city pipe at the point where it veered round a tower.
 Nothing but a bafract skin – a translucent kind of tarpaulin much used by the poorer elements in the city – enclosed its bit of space, standing out like a slightly swollen elbow-joint in the great pipe.
 Yes, a typical backgrounder’s home – and yet, the thought flashed through Nyav’s mind, it could equally have been the home of a foregrounder starting in obscurity.
 For that was the manner of countless epics which head out from dimness to final glory.
 Could have been.

-Shortly after his home had disappeared from view he skimmed past the line of watch-towers which marked Olhoav’s boundary, and into the farm-zone which surrounds the city with a halo of glowing vheic-fields.
+Shortly after his home had disappeared from view he skimmed past the line of watch-towers which marked Olhoav’s boundary.
+Immediately beyond this urban limit the sensations of the vast outside, above all of being cupped by the vault of sky, enveloped him as he shot into the farm-zone which surrounds the city with a halo of glowing vheic-fields.
 Those wealth-giving plants toss their orange lamps in the moderate breezes that swirl around Olhoav, to form a sparkling cultivated belt called the flaon-scrorr, which, while certainly not the wilderness, yet announces to a Wayfarer’s mind the vastness and dimness which lies beyond the few bright miles of farmland.
 The double word evokes gradation towards the unknown: first, the relatively familiar, settled flaon – the area of continuous cultivation; then the scrorr – the land of outliers.
 Habitations become ever rarer as you traverse the scrorr, till they peter out into the boundless gralm, the granular loam that covers Ooranye’s solid ice-ocean.

 Because this voyage was Nyav’s first proper Wayfaring, he was all the more aware of those trade-offs – for example, desirable altitude versus undesirable conspicuousness – which become second nature to the more experienced.
 A skimmer’s ceiling is six yards, but in the exposure of the wilderness he felt more comfortable flying at three.
 So, when the last farmstead had fallen behind him, he nosed down closer to the gralm.
 Hence its blotches streaked beneath his keel with more flickery variation between the dominant liver-colour and those interrupting patches of green, purple, brown and black which give skimmer-pilots their sense of perspective and awareness of speed.
 The ground's flashing closeness put more stress on pilotage, and he was now unable to see so far off, but equally, he hoped, he could not from so far off be seen.